A weekend in Bremen, Germany

 If you look at a map of Bremen, you’ll see that the old center of town is bordered on one side by the Weser River and on the other by a zigzag-shaped canal called the Wallgraben, the old city moat.

-The points of the zigzag—what remains of the old city defensive walls—have been landscaped into beautiful gardens called the Wallanlagen.
+The points of the zigzag – what remains of the old city defensive walls – have been landscaped into beautiful gardens called the Wallanlagen.
 We walked from the Schnoor section around the center of the city through this lovely park as far as the unexpected Muhle am Wall, a Dutch windmill.
 This one was built in 1898 to replace several earlier ones, but apparently the Wallanlagen had 15 windmills in the 18th century.
-On a sunnier day we might have stopped here for a drink in the mill’s outdoor café, but as it was threatening rain, we gave up walking for the day and headed back to our hotel.
+On a sunny, warm day it would be a pleasant place to stop for a drink in the mill’s outdoor café.

-While there is certainly more to see in Bremen—several more old churches, the Bohemian Viertal section, and quite a few museums—we felt that our weekend in Bremen was just enough for a little taste of the main tourist sights.
+While there is certainly more to see in Bremen – several more old churches, the Bohemian Viertal section, and quite a few museums – the weekend my husband and I spent in Bremen was just enough for a little taste of the main tourist sights.
 Walking from sight to sight, we enjoyed ourselves, despite overcast skies and occasional rain.

 And, in case you were wondering, we were happy to find that the teenagers we left at home didn’t “break the place” or cause any trouble at all!